-The splenius capitis and cervicis muscles can give you pain in the head/skull, on top of the head – also called vertex pain – and neck pain if they are too tight or contain trigger points.
+The splenius capitis and cervicis can trigger pain in the head/skull, on top of the head – also called vertex pain – and neck pain if they contain active trigger points.

-People that suffer from issues in the splenius muscles often experienceda whiplash trauma or work long hours at the desk.
+People that suffer often experienced a whiplash trauma or work long hours at the desk.

-Still, no matter how nasty the pain might feel right now, relief is possible.
+Still, it does not matter how bad the pain be right now, relief is possible.

-Excessive muscle tension and trigger points can be eliminated via self-massage, by everyone!
+Excessive muscle tension and trigger points can be eliminated with a self-massage, by everyone!

 On this page I will supply you with all the information you need to work on the splenius muscles yourself.

 You will learn about those muscles’ attachment points, their functions, pain zones, overload movements, impaired movements, palpation and massage.

 The pictures below display the pain zones of the two muscles.
 The deeper the red, the more likely it is to experience pain the respective area if trigger points are active in the muscle.